zzzprojects/EntityFramework-Classic/docs/pages/features/bulk-insert.md

 The `SaveChanges` method makes it quite impossible to handle this kind of situation due to the number of database round-trips required.
 The `SaveChanges` perform one database round-trip for every entity to insert.
 So if you need to insert 10,000 entities, 10,000 database round-trips will be performed which is **INSANELY** slow.

 The `BulkInsert` in counterpart requires the minimum database round-trips as possible.
-By example under the hood for SQL Server, a `SqlBulkCopy` is performed to insert 10,000 entities which is the fastest technic available.
+By example under the hood for SQL Server, a `SqlBulkCopy` is performed to insert 10,000 entities which is the most effective tactics available.

 ## Real Life Scenarios